-- with uncertainties in forecast cost levels and any potential mitigations clearly identified.
-These uncertainties should form the basis of appropriate sensitivity analysis and, where appropriate, a register of these uncertainties must be included. - with outturn data for similar projects, and a risk register for the specific project, for any allowances requested for project risk - to demonstrate that cost efficiency measures have been identified and their impact fully accounted for - to demonstrate additionality.
+- with outturn data for similar projects, and a risk register for the specific project, for any allowances requested for project risk - to demonstrate that cost efficiency measures have been identified and their impact fully accounted for - to demonstrate additionality. - to demonstrate additionality (ie demonstrating the additional expenditure required in addition to that already provided through baseline allowances, or that will be provided through other mechanisms).